Notes & Micro-decisions

 If you find yourself writing a note about a fundamental approach or strategy — stop.

 Notes auto-expire after 90 days.
-If the choice is still relevant in 3 months, it deserves a proper decision record.
+If the choice is still relevant in 3 months, it deserves a proper decision record with the full cycle.

 are filtered out.
 Notes do not count toward module coverage — only decisions do.